 But the key here is this: it’s free.
 Not only can the blockchain transfer and store money, but it can also replace all processes and business models that rely on charging a small fee for a transaction.
 Or any other transaction between two parties.

 Here is another example.
-The gig economy hub Fivver charges 0.5 dollars on a 5 transaction between individuals buying and selling services.
+The gig economy hub Fiverr charges 0.5 dollars on a 5 transaction between individuals buying and selling services.
 Using blockchain the transaction is free.
-Ergo, Fivver will cease to exist.
+Ergo, Fiverr will cease to exist.
 So will auction houses and any other business entity based on the market-maker principle.

 Even recent entrants like Uber and Airbnb are threatened by blockchain .
 All you need to do is encode the transactional information for a car ride or an overnight stay, and again you have a perfectly safe way that disrupts the business model of the companies which have just begun to challenge the traditional economy.
 We are not just cutting out the fee-processing middle man, we are also eliminating the need for the match-making platform.

 Because blockchain transactions are free, you can charge minuscule amounts, say 1/100 of a cent for a video view or article read.
 Why should I pay The Economist or National Geographic an annual subscription fee if I can pay per article on Facebook or my favorite chat app?
 Again, remember that blockchain transactions carry no transaction cost.
 You can charge for anything in any amount without worrying about third parties cutting into your profits.